MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/other-policies.md

 ---

 # Overview of Driver Policies
 Driver Flighting and Gradual Rollout works to ensure that drivers being published are high quality and assists in limiting the chance a driver will negatively impact Windows customers.
-To accomplish this, there aer a set of measures that are used to ensure quality.
-There are also policies that are put in place that ensures success in the ecosystem.
+To accomplish this, there are a set of measures that are used to ensure quality.
+There are also policies that are put in place that ensure success in the ecosystem.

 Some existing policies that lead to the driver submission being rejected include:
-* Previous versions of Windows and Windows 10 can not both be targeted in the same submission.
+* Drivers targeting previous versions of Windows cannot be included in the same submission with drivers for Windows 10.
 * Some device class have specific CHID targeting requirements.
-Some device classes require CHID like Firmware and other classes forbid the use of CHID like Display.
+For example Firmware and Display classes forbid the use of CHID.
 * OEMs can only target hardware IDs that target their own systems.

 ## Other Policies